churchers/vm-bhyve/README.md

 ## Autocomplete

-If you are using the default csh/tcsh shell built into FreeBSD, the following command should allow autocomplete to function for all the currently supported functions:
+If you are using the default csh/tcsh shell built into FreeBSD, the following command should allow autocomplete to work for all the currently supported functions:

     complete vm \
      'p@1@(list create install start stop console configure reset poweroff switch iso)@' \